Skip to content

 (stochastics.sqlite)

 For the stochastics to have an effect on the results, the system needs parameters that change between the stochastic branches.
 These could be e.g. wind power generation or fuel prices.
-The model will then have separate variables in every branch for all the decision the model can take ((e.g. invesment, storage state, online, flow).
+The model will then have separate variables in every branch for all the decision the model can take (e.g. invesment, storage state, online, flow).
 As a consequence, the realization phase will also be dependent on the things that happen in the stochastic branches - weighted by the probablity given to each branch.
+Only one period investment stochastic models are supported currently.

-In this example, we show three ways to use stochastics: Single solve, rolling horizon and multiperiod single solve.
+In this example, we show two ways to use stochastics: Single solve, rolling horizon.
 They all share the same test system that includes:

 • A demand node